-Encouraging friendship when a child has autism is often a challenge.
+Encouraging friendships when a child has autism is often a challenge.
 A turning point in our journey as parents of an autistic child started when we saw adults laughing at our son, Trey, as he reacted to seeing a dragonfly on the soccer field.
 The lack of information about autism for parents of non-autistic children can be problematic.
 It is natural for parents of autistic children to want to shield them from the public out of fear that any behavior issues will bring unwanted attention.
 While our instinct is to protect, we might actually be hurting the child by not allowing them to interact with other children.
-On this journey as a parent of a child with autism, I’ve also learned that speech and occupational therapy is not nearly enough for a child who is on the spectrum to thrive.
+On this journey as a parent of a child with autism, I’ve also learned that speech and occupational therapy are not nearly enough for a child on the spectrum to thrive.
 Encouraging friendship when your child has autism is important and your child needs to be able to socialize with peers of the same age.
 It’s important for social and emotional growth.

 Children look to adults for social cues, and through observations, they learn how to treat other people.

 Here are some tips on how to help your child make friends and interact with autistic children: